Series 5 — Episode 7

 Steed’s been tampering with the traffic lights in order to tell Mrs Peel she’s needed.

-Mechanic Emma, in a scene from a Modern Pygmalion, tells Steed he has “ghosts in the engine” of his Bentley.
+Mechanic Emma, in a retelling of My Fair Lady, tells Steed he has “ghosts in the engine” of his Bentley.

 Inside the Duke of Benedict pub, a local tramp called Kermit (Jack Woolgar) has a last pint then staggers drunkenly out into the churchyard, watched by the publican, Hooper (Jack Watson), and Olliphant (John Cater).
 Giggling foolishly, Kermit is stunned to see a white figure rise from a tomb and enter the chapel.
 Olliphant and Hooper hear the chapel bell toll and rush out to find a gibbering Kermit say he saw the dead duke’s ghost, but the chapel is now empty.